mcandre/stank/README.md

 Interpreter mismatch between shebang and extension: examples/derp.zsh Missing shebang: examples/greetings.bash
-Missing final end of line sequence: examples/hello-crlf.sh NonPOSIX CR/CRLF line ending detected: examples/hello-crlf.sh Modulino ambiguity.
+Missing final end of line sequence: examples/hello-crlf.sh CR/CRLF line ending detected: examples/hello-crlf.sh Modulino ambiguity.
 Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/hello-crlf.sh
 Modulino ambiguity.
 Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/howdy
 Missing shebang: examples/howdy.zsh
 Missing shebang: examples/just-eol.bash
 Modulino ambiguity.
+Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/lo
+Missing final end of line sequence: examples/lo-cr.csh CR/CRLF line ending detected: examples/lo-cr.csh Modulino ambiguity.
 Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/pipefail
 Modulino ambiguity.
 Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/shout.sh
 Modulino ambiguity.
 Either have owner executable permissions with no extension, or else remove executable bits and use an extension like .lib.sh: examples/wednesday